phatak-dev/blog/_posts/2017-08-11-introduction-to-spark-structured-streaming-part-5.md

 {% endhighlight %}

-The above code looks very similiar to reading csv data in batch API.
+The above code looks very similar to reading csv data in batch API.
 Also it supports the same options like header.
-The reason for similiarity is both batch and stream use same datasource underneath.

 Using *schema* method on API, we pass user defined schema.
 Then in *csv* method we pass the folder from which we will be reading the file.